intel/llvm/sycl/doc/KernelProgramCache.md

 configuration).

 <a name="what-is-program">1</a>: Here "program" means an internal SYCL runtime
-object corresponding to a SPIRV module or native binary defining a set of SYCL kernels and/or device functions.
+object corresponding to a device code module or native binary defining a set of SYCL kernels and/or device functions.

 ## Data structure of cache